 Summary of the Evidence on Hall and Hirschman's Quadripartite Model

-Hall and Hirschman's theory is based on sound empirical research about the traits of sex offenders, including the use of cognitive distortions, the presence of poor impulse control, and problems with self-regulation of emotions and mood.
+Hall and Hirschman’s theory is based on sound empirical research about the traits of sex offenders, including the use of cognitive distortions, the presence of poor impulse control and problems with self-regulation of emotions and mood.
 Additionally, the notion that individual offenders display contrasting problems has empirical support.
 Nevertheless, the theory has serious limitations.
-One significant shortcoming is the failure of the theory to adequately explain the relationships that exist and interactions that take place among the theory's four etiological factors.
-Another shortcoming is the theory's inability to identify causal mechanisms behind each factor.
-A third is the theory's failure to explain how the factors function as motivations to abuse (Ward, 2000; Ward, Polachek, & Beech, 2006; Stinson, Sales, & Becker, 2008).
-Ward (2001) also argues that Hall and Hirschman seem to confuse typology with theory.
-(For an explanation of "Sex Offender Typologies," see chapter 3 in the Adult section.)
-Taken together, these shortcomings significantly limit the theory's etiological and clinical utility.
+One significant shortcoming is the failure of the theory to adequately explain the relationships that exist and interactions that take place among the theory’s four etiological factors.
+Another shortcoming is the theory’s inability to identify causal mechanisms behind each factor.
+A third is the theory’s failure to explain how the factors function as motivations to abuse (Ward, 2000; Ward, Polachek & Beech, 2006; Stinson, Sales & Becker, 2008).
+In a 2001 study, Ward argues that Hall and Hirschman seem to confuse typology with theory.
+(See Chapter 3.
+"Sex Offender Typologies," in the Adult section for more.)
+Taken together, these shortcomings significantly limit the theory’s etiological and clinical utility.

 Ward and Siegart's Pathways Model

-Ward and Siegert's Pathways Model attempts to combine the best of all of the integrated theories previously mentioned.
+Ward and Siegert’s Pathways Model attempts to combine the best of all of the integrated theories previously mentioned.
 The model suggests that a number of different pathways lead an individual to engage in sexually abusive behavior.
-Within each pathway is a unique set of factors that contribute to the problem of sexual abuse.
+Within each pathway, a unique set of factors contribute to sexual abuse.
 The theory focuses primarily on the sexual abuse of children by adults.

 - The intimacy deficit pathway describes an offender who takes advantage of an opportunity to offend if a preferred sexual partner is not available.
 This offender has significant problems with intimacy and turns to sex to ease feelings of loneliness.